prbinu/tls-scan/README.md

 You may either use pre-built binary package or build from the source.

-### Pre-built Binary
+### Pre-built Binary (x86_64)

 Linux and OSX: [https://github.com/prbinu/tls-scan/releases/latest](https://github.com/prbinu/tls-scan/releases/latest)

 ### Build From Source

-All you need is [`build-x86-64.sh`](https://github.com/prbinu/tls-scan/blob/master/build-x86-64.sh).
+All you need is [`build-x86-64.sh`](https://github.com/prbinu/tls-scan/blob/master/build-x86-64.sh) (or `build-arm64.sh` for Linux Arm arch).
 This script pulls dependent packages - PeterMosmans [`openssl`](https://github.com/PeterMosmans/openssl), [`libevent`](https://github.com/libevent/libevent) and [GnuTLS](https://gitlab.com/gnutls/gnutls/), and build those from the scratch.
 Since the openssl we use is different from stock openssl, it is linked statically to tls-scan program.
 The build can take approximately twenty minutes to complete.

 *Build Pre-requisites* :